marhoy/nrk-download/README.md

 ```

 # Usage
 Before NRK restricted the API, it was possible to search for content.
-With the current restrictions, you will need to specify an URL for the content you want to download.
-Start by browsing https://tv.nrk.no or https://radio.nrk.no until you find what you want.
-Copy the URL and give it as argument for this tool, either on the command-line or from a file.
+With the current restrictions, you will need to specify an URL for the content you want to download: Start by browsing https://tv.nrk.no or https://radio.nrk.no until you find what you want.
+Copy the URLs and give it as arguments for this tool, either on the command-line or one per line in a file.
+Files that are already downloaded will be skipped.

 ```
 $ nrkdownload -h